rajesharyain/interview-prepration-guide/React.md

-Sure!
-Here's a list of common React interview questions along with brief answers.
-Remember to elaborate on your answers during the actual interview to showcase your understanding and knowledge of React.

 1. **What is React?**
    - React is an open-source JavaScript library for building user interfaces.
 It allows developers to create reusable UI components and manage the state of the application efficiently.